 - Glycerin – It has a slightly sweet taste and is used in food items, but the effects of inhaling it is unknown.

-Many believe e-cigarettes represent the best hope for a disruptive technology that can bring an end to traditional smoking, thereby saving millions of lives.
+Many believe e-cigarettes in India represent the best hope for a disruptive technology that can bring an end to traditional smoking, thereby saving millions of lives.
 Having said that, a lot many e-cig users suffer from severe coughing, indicating that they are not the ultimate problem solver.
 On heating up, carcinogenic chemicals such as formaldehyde, acetaldehyde and acrolein are released in increasing amounts as the temperature of the e-liquid rises.
 Smokers are tempted to reach higher temperatures to get better kick.

 The next progression is to slightly more advanced systems coined as ‘tank systems’.
 The mechanism basically involves pouring e liquid into a tank, to ultimately be ’vaped’ by the smoker.
 Tank systems are known to be a more efficient as they feature more battery power.